Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

 The differential evolution algorithm employed 10\,400 ensemble simulations, which each entailed the computation of the full non-Markovain dynamics of 5 independent quantum dots.
 Using the PT-TEMPO method on all four cores of an Intel i7 processor this took only about 11 hours, while the same computation would have taken more than a month with the conventional TEMPO method.
 The result of this optimization is shown in the Figs.~\ref{fig:ensemble}b,~\ref{fig:ensemble}e~and~\ref{fig:ensemble}f.
 Surprisingly, the algorithm found an unexpected pulse form that leads to a root mean square (RMS) distance to the equator of the Bloch sphere of 0.10, which is significantly better than the performance of a $\pi/2$-pulse with the same initial pulse duration of $\tau=245\,\mathrm{fs}$ (see Figs.~\ref{fig:ensemble}c~and~\ref{fig:ensemble}d).
 Also, it performs slightly better than the shortest $\pi/2$-pulse with $\tau = 30\,\mathrm{fs}$, which yields a RMS distance of 0.12.
 However, we note that, unlike the $\pi/2$-pulse, the performance of the optimized pulse is sensitively dependent on the exact detuning of the individual quantum dots.

-\textit{Conclusion}--- \structure{Conclusion} We have shown that the PT-TEMPO method makes optimal control of non-Markovian open quantum systems a feasible task.
+\textit{Conclusion}--- We have shown that the PT-TEMPO method makes optimal control of non-Markovian open quantum systems a feasible task.
 It is applicable to small systems that couple to a structured bosonic environment and it performs well if the environment correlation function is smooth and decays to zero within some finite time.
 The key idea of the method is to modify the contraction order of the TEMPO tensor network such that the result of the bulk of the computation---corresponding to the contraction of the Feynman-Vernon influence functionals---can be stored and reused for each new trial system Hamiltonian.
 Finally, we note that this idea can be also applied to other tensor network methods~\cite{Prior2010, Chin2010, Tamascelli2018, Brenes2019, Somoza2019}, opening the way to a family of efficient methods to design quantum control procedures for non-Markovian open quantum systems.

-\structure{Acknowledgements} We thank F. Pollock for insightful discussions on the process tensor framework.
-G.E.F. acknowledges support from the EPSRC under grant no. EP/L015110/1.
-B.W.L. and J.K. acknowledge support from EPSRC (EP/T014032/1).
-E.B. acknowledges support from the Irish Research Council (GOIPG/2019/1871).
-P.R.E. acknowledges support from Science Foundation Ireland (15/IACA/3402).
+We thank F. Pollock for insightful discussions on the process tensor framework.
+G.E.F. acknowledges support from \review{EPSRC (EP/L015110/1).} B.W.L. and J.K. acknowledge support from EPSRC (EP/T014032/1).
+E.B. acknowledges support from the Irish Research Council (GOIPG/2019/1871)\review{, and} P.R.E. acknowledges support from Science Foundation Ireland (15/IACA/3402).